Guy Sporbert translates 47 years behind the bar to curating one of the finest Scotch libraries in North America.

 I was tempted to swirl the glass, until Sporbert tells me that while it looks cool, it doesn’t aerate and open up the way wine does.

 Scotch, unlike other country’s whiskies, can be aged in a variety of barrels, which is key after learning that the flavors in a whisky are a direct result of the type of barrel used.
-This explains why there is such diversity in scotch compared to any other whisky.
+This explains why there is such diversity in the best scotch compared to any other good whisky.

 All of the whiskies Guy Sporbert had me taste were more than18 years, which I’m shocked to find out comprises only a scant two percent of scotch made.
 I also learn that whatever year is on the label tells the consumer what the youngest whiskey in the bottle is.
 So an 18-year might be blended with a 20-year in a blended scotch whiskey.